You have an AI agent that works in development. It handles the happy path, it gives good answers, your demo goes perfectly. Then you deploy it.

 try:

-client.models.list() # Lightweight API check
+client.models.list() # Lightweight API check; client comes from your resilient_llm_client module

 llm_ok = True